scottmm374/Advent_puzzles_scraper/README.md

 Every year on December 1st a new puzzle is released each day until December 25th.

 These puzzles can be solved in any programming language and any skill level can play.

+If you haven't yet, you should REALLY check it out!